jto/jto.github.io.sources/_posts/2016-01-29-getting-started-with-shapeless.md

 ### Understating the source

-Luckily, everything in shapeless (apart from macros), pretty much work on the same model.
+Everything in shapeless (apart from macros), pretty much work on the same model.
 If you wish to understand how `HList` works, I've already written about it in my article [Typelevel quicksort in Scala](/articles/typelevel_quicksort/).
-Once you understand `HList`, everything follows.
+Once you understand `HList`, everything should follow.
 I'd really suggest to take the time to understand how `HList` are built, and how you `map` over a `HList`, even if you do not plan to use Shapeless.

 ## Conclusion